 Second, you should do Honours in philosophy precisely because it’s hard.
 You won’t know whether you are truly excellent if you don’t try.

 Here are some places you might want to go for further information.

 Check out the research interests of individual staff members to find a suitable supervisor.
 You can also get the most up to date contact details for the Honours Coordinator.

 The undergraduate handbook contains the formal details of assessment for Honours units.

-An outstanding online encyclopedia.
-If you are thinking of a thesis topic over the holidays, it would be an excellent idea to check this site out for some background reading before approaching a prospective supervisor.
+If you are thinking of a thesis topic over the holidays, it would be an excellent idea to check this site (of an outstanding online encyclopedia) for some background reading before approaching a prospective supervisor.

 Once you have narrowed down your thesis topic to something reasonably specific, why not start looking for some recent journal articles in the Philosopher’s Index?